 One of the simplest and most overlooked aspects of being organized is getting your computer files organized.
 Every time you have to dig around for a document you can’t find or have to do unnecessary clicks to access a folder, you are not as productive as you could be.
 You are wasting precious time that you could use doing something that would help you move forward with your goals.
 Your time, once used, you can never take back and if you don’t do anything with your file organization methods, you will keep using up your time just digging.
 Your document list is just going to grow steadily so now is the time to do something about it.

 Asian Efficiency has helped more than thirteen thousand people get organized.
 This includes todo lists, emails, and also file organization.
+When it is time to organize important documents and tame your digital clutter, we are ready to help you build the perfect digital filing system.

 Since this is a digital mess and not a physical mess, often you don’t realize you have a problem — until you have a problem!
-You don’t feel the pain of a disorganized system until you can’t find a document you need.
+You don’t feel the pain of a disorganized system until you can’t find a file you need.

 Even though search is a powerful tool, and there is a training course in The Dojo taking you through searching for files, you still want to have a basic organizational structure so that you don’t have to rely solely on search.

-The Goals of Your Organizational System
+The Goals of a Digital Filing System

 There are three overarching goals for your file organization system:

-- Easy to File– You don’t want your system to be a huge, hierarchical maze.
+- Easy to File– You don’t want your filing system to be a huge, hierarchical maze.
 You want it to be fast and easy to save files so your system does not cause friction.

 - Easy to Find – You want your system to make it easy to find the file or folder you need, either by poking through folders or using search.